Skip to page content

 Physical activity and exercise

-It is recommended to continue with your normal daily physical activity or exercise for as long as you feel comfortable.
-If you were not active before you became pregnant, it is advised to not suddenly take up strenuous exercise.
-Do not exhaust yourself, you will most likely find that you are able to manage less as your pregnancy progresses.
-If in doubt please consult your diabetes or maternity team.
+It is recommended to continue with your normal daily physical activity or exercise as long as you feel comfortable (unless advised to stop by your healthcare team).
+If you were not active before you became pregnant, you may need to start gentler exercise (such as walking, yoga or swimming) and gradually increase as your strength and stamina build.
+It is not advised to suddenly take up strenuous exercise.
+If you are not sure, please discuss this with your Midwife or Obstetrician.

 Contact information